 Checkoff Programs – An Overview

 Checkoff programs – also referred to as research and promotion programs – promote and provide research and information for a particular agricultural commodity without reference to specific producers or brands.
 The term “checkoff” is derived from historical programs that were not mandatory; producers marked a checkoff box if they wished to contribute to the program.
-Mandatory programs do not have such forms, but the name has remained.
+The programs have evolved to now include mandatory programs that do not have such forms, but the name has remained.
 Producers and handlers usually finance these programs from assessments charged on a per unit basis of the marketed commodity.
-Federal checkoff programs are authorized and operated by federal statute by commodity program.
-State checkoff programs may also exist, authorized by state legislation, to promote and market products within the state.
-Checkoff programs attempt to improve the market position of the covered commodity by expanding markets, increasing demand, and developing new uses and markets.
+While these programs have basic similarities, they can differ considerably in terms of legal and regulatory boundaries, administration, and operation.